eugenemrg/Data_Structures_and_Algorithms_Assessment_Phase_3_Week_2/README.md

 # Data Structures and Algorithms Assessment - Phase 3 Week 2

-In the same files or different scripts code out the following functions
+In the same files or different scripts code out the following functions:

 ## Stacks